 Graphic Products manufactures desktop-based and standalone industrial labeling systems that are capable of printing pipe marking labels on demand.
 The new guide describes printers that are the best match for creating customized labels, including the DuraLabel Bronco, DuraLabel Toro, and DuraLabel 9000.
 It also details pipe marking accessories such as the Pipe Marker Applicator, DuraTag, and Heavy Duty Valve Tags which allow a rigid base for smaller labels, and come pre-drilled to hang with cable ties.

-For more information, please see Graphic Products' pipe marking article hub.
+For more information, please see Graphic Products' pipe markers.